Allan Wallbank

 Allan Robert Wallbank (born 1937) was a New Zealand politician of the Labour Party.

 Biography

 Early life and career

 Wallbank was born in Ngāruawāhia in 1937.
 In his youth he was a provincial representative rugby player.

 He worked at the Public Trust Office for three years until he entered farming in the King Country.
 He owned a dairy and pig farm for seven years and later a meat and wool farm for fourteen years.
 He was a branch chairman and district vice-president of the Young Farmers' Club.
-For two years he was a Aerial topdressing representative.
+For two years he was an aerial topdressing representative.
 He was a prominent member of Federated Farmers, being a branch chairman, member of the Auckland area executive and national vice-president.
 By 1984 his farm was 1,400 acres in size and was running a thoroughbred unit.
 He was a member of the New Zealand Asthma Foundation and president of the Gisborne Asthma Society.